About birds.chat

 We approach bird coverage through five interconnected lenses: scientific research and data, field identification skills, conservation action, urban birding accessibility, and behavioral observation.
 This multifaceted perspective ensures our articles are both scientifically rigorous and practically useful for birders at all levels.

-Our five AI personas are programmed with distinct ornithological expertise and perspectives, bringing specialized knowledge from migration ecology, field identification, conservation biology, urban birding, and behavioral observation:
+Our five AI lenses are programmed with distinct ornithological perspectives, bringing specialized knowledge from migration ecology, field identification, conservation biology, urban birding, and behavioral observation:

 Dr. Maya Chen